Ghana's top court seen rejecting challenge to Mahama's vote win

 The court’s nine-member panel can either validate Mahama’s win or order a re-run.
 Few expect violence either way.

-“It will be a 7-2 (split) decision, or at worse 6-3 in favor of Mahama,” said Seth Gyekye, a political analyst at the Accra-based Futures think-tank.
+“It will be a 7-2 (split) decision, or at worse 6-3 in favour of Mahama,” said Seth Gyekye, a political analyst at the Accra-based Futures think-tank.

 Gyekye said evidence provided by the NPP party suggested the need for better training for election workers rather than a reversal of the result.